 I would 100% recommend the cheap and cheerful way.
 It’s more fun saves you money and you have more control over times.
 But I know not everyone is as adventurous like me so you may prefer to play it safe and book your transport in advance.

 Planning my trip to get to Chichicastenango I was a little bit nervous at the prospect of 2 ferries 6 busses (and a Tuk-tuk) to get there but it was so simple I really had nothing to worry about!

-Do as the locals do and take public transport all the way from Lake Atitlan to Chichicastenango
+Option 2 – Do as the locals do and take public transport from Lake Atitlan to Chichicastenango

 Now please don’t be put off by how complicated it may seem to get from Lake Atitlan to Chichicastenango, it really couldn’t be simpler!
 The first part of your journey is to take the water taxi to Pana from wherever you are on the lake.
 It takes around 30-40 minutes and costs 25Q.